Conditions d'obtention des brevets - Conditions for obtaining a patent - Voraussetzungen für die Erteilung von Patenten

 Swiss patent: office actions

-The Institute does not have the authority to reject the patent application without giving the applicant the opportunity of providing comments on the raised objections.
-If the applicant’s response gives rise to new objections, a new office action must be issued.
-The procedure can thus theoretically involve a more or less considerable exchange of office actions and responses between the Institute and the applicant.
+The Institute does not have the power to reject the patent application without giving the applicant the opportunity to respond to the objections raised.
+If the applicant’s response gives rise to further objections, a new notification must be issued.
+The procedure may therefore, in theory, involve a varying number of exchanges of notifications and responses between the Institute and the applicant.

 Brevet délivré